-Aspect Relevant Legislation Brief Description dust or other measures aimed at the control of dust.
-Noise Control The assessment of impacts relating to noise pollution Noiso Managomont Regulations in terms management and control, where appropriate, must and Control of the Environmental form part of the environmental impact assessment Conservation Act 73 of report and environmental management plan.
-1989 Applicable laws regarding noise management and

-NSOYO CONSELTER

-Aspect Relevant Legislation Brief Description control refers to the national noise control regulations issued in terms of the Environment Conservation Act 73 of 1989 011905.

-NSOYO ENVIRONMENTAL CONSULTING

-Aspect Relevant Legislation Brief Description Water National Water Act 36 of 1998 This Act provides for fundamental reform of law relating to water resources and use 1 .
-The preamble to the Act recognizes that the ultimate aim of water resource management is to achieve sustainable use of water for the benefit of all users and that the protection of the quality of water resources is

-1 Long title of the Act.

-NSOYO

-Aspect Relevant Legislation Brief Description necessary to ensure sustainability of the nation's water resources in the interests of all water users.
-Agricultural Resources Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) The Act aims to provide for control over the utilization of natural agricultural resources in order to promote the conservation of the soil, water resources and vegetation and to combat weeds and invader plants.28 Section 6 of the Act makes provision for control measures to be applied in order to achieve the objectives of the Act Human The Constitution of South Africa, 1996 (Act No. 108 of 1996 The Constitution of South Africa, 1996 (Act No. 108 of 1996) provides for an environmental right (contained in the Bill of Rights, Chapter 2).
+Aspect Relevant Legislation Brief Description area in terms of section 27 of the APPA.
+Section 32 of The National Environmental Management: Air Quality Act 39 of 2004 deals with dust control measures in respect of dust control.
+Whilst none are promulgated at present, it provides that the Minister or MEC may prescribe measures for the control of dust in specified places or areas, either in general or by specified machinery or in specified instances, the steps to be taken to prevent nuisance by dust or other measures aimed at the control of dust.
+Noise Management Noise Control Regulations in terms The assessment of impacts relating to noise pollution management and control, where appropriate, must form part of the environmental impact assessment report and environmental management plan. and Control of the Environmental Conservation Act 73 of 1989 Applicable laws regarding noise management and control refers to the national noise control regulations issued in terms of the Environment Conservation Act 73 of 1989.
+Water National Water Act 36 of 1998 This Act provides for fundamental reform of law relating to water resources and use.
+The preamble to the Act recognizes that the ultimate aim of water resource management is to achieve sustainable use of water for the benefit of all users and that the protection of the quality of water resources is necessary to ensure sustainability of the nation's water resources in the interests of all water users.
+Agricultural Resources Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) The Act aims to provide for control over the utilization of natural agricultural resources in order to promote the conservation of the soil, water resources and vegetation and to combat weeds and invader plants.28 Section 6 of the Act makes provision for control measures to be applied in order to achieve the objectives of the Act Human The Constitution of The Constitution of South Africa, 1996 (Act No. 108 of

+Aspect Relevant Legislation Brief Description South Africa, 1996 (Act No. 108 of 1996 1996) provides for an environmental right (contained in the Bill of Rights, Chapter 2).
 In terms of Section 7, the state is obliged to respect, promote and fulfil the rights in the Bill of Rights.
-The environmental right states that: "Everyone has the right - a) To an environment that is not harmful to their health or well-being; and b) To have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that - Prevent pollution and ecological degradation; Promote conservation; and Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development."
+The environmental right states "Everyone has the right - a) To an environment that is not harmful to their health or well-being; and b) To have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that - Prevent pollution and ecological degradation; Promote conservation; and Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development."